 See the Ice Bubbles at Abraham Lake

-You may have seen photos of Abraham Lake on Instagram without knowing it.
-Abraham Lake is a 2-hour drive from the Town of Banff near Nordegg, but this doesn’t stop people from heading there in January.
+You may have seen photos of Abraham Lake on Instagram without knowing it, and thought it was in Banff.
+However, Abraham Lake is actually two hour drive from the Town of Banff in David Thompson Country near Nordegg, but this doesn’t stop people from heading there in January.

 Why?
 Well, it’s a famous place to see the frozen methane bubbles in the ice.
 You can read all about them here!